TarunSaranga/Tradebook/README.md

 # Introduction
-Reinforcement Learning is a paradigm that iterates over thousands of combinations of actions and achieves a strategy that maximizes the cumulative reward.
-Deep Reinforcement Learning uses deep neural networks for implementing reinforcement learning.
-In this project we develop a Deep Reinforcement Learning Algorithm to increase the profits from a given stock.
-We also implement a supervised learning algorithm using regression to predict the future stock prices and maximize the profits using the predictions.
-We then contrast the results from both the methods based on different metrics.
+In this project a Deep Reinforcement Learning Algorithm is developed to increase the profits from a given stock.
+A supervised learning algorithm has also been implemented using regression to predict the future stock prices and maximize the profits using the predictions.
+The results from both the methodsare contrasted based on different metrics.

 # Problem Statement